-2 Assessment of internal Established Governance Review Committee (October 20, 2021) control system (Governance - Chair: Toshiaki Yamaguchi, Managing Partner (Attorney-at-Law, Review Committee) Certified Fraud Examiner), Yamaguchi Toshiaki Law Office. - Members: Junya Naito, Partner (Attorney-at-Law), Momo-o, Matsuo & Namba Takashi Kiuchi, Partner (Attorney-at-Law, Certified Public Accountant), Miura & Partners. • The company received the committee's report on Executive Officer and Director accountability, and the Board of Directors decided and disclosed disciplinary action for those involved on December 23, 2021. • The committee will continue to assess the company's internal control and governance systems and will submit its conclusions and recommendations, with reference to the results of the Investigative Committee's investigation as well.
-The committee also plans to assess Exexutive Officer and Director accountability for the improper quality control practices identified in the Investigative Committee's second report (December 2021) and thereafter.
-3 Strengthen risk-management To respond swiftly and strengthen cross-divisional responses in times of systems crisis and address various risks that could affect the execution of group business, the company has set up a specialist panel and appointed a new Chief Risk Officer (CRO) in January 2022.
+Task Progress as of May 2022 1Strengthen management supervisory functions (Board of Directors reforms) 5) Other • Planning to consider/implement additional improvements based on the Governance Review Committee's assessment.
+2Assessment of internal control system (Governance Review Committee) Established Governance Review Committee (October 20, 2021) Chair: Toshiaki Yamaguchi, Managing Partner (Attorney-at-Law, Certified Fraud Examiner), Yamaguchi Toshiaki Law Office. -Members: Junya Naito, Partner (Attorney-at-Law), Momo-o, Matsuo & Namba Takashi Kiuchi, Partner (Attorney-at-Law, Certified Public Accountant), Miura & Partners.
+The company received the committee's report on Executive Officer and Director accountability, and the Board of Directors decided and disclosed disciplinary action for those involved on December 23, 2021.
+The committee will continue to assess the company's internal control and governance systems and will submit its conclusions and recommendations, with reference to the results of the Investigative Committee's investigation as well.
+The committee also plans to assess Executive Officer and Directors identified in the Investigative Committee's second report (December 2021) and thereafter.
+3Strengthen risk- management systems To respond swiftly and strengthen cross-divisional responses in times of crisis and address various risks that could affect the execution of group business, the company has set up a specialist panel and appointed a new Chief Risk Officer (CRO) in January 2022.

-(4) Investigative Committee's specific recommendations and the company's responses
+4. Investigative Committee's specific recommendations and the company's responses